 Wall 962

-This wall is proposed to support the new fill required for the proposed trail with a relatively flat slope between the edge of trail and the top of wall.
+A small retaining wall is needed along Alternative 2 to reduce impacts to the McDonalds parking lot on the south side of US 50.
+This wall will replace an existing retaining wall that is being impacted by the proposed shared-use path.
+This wall is proposed to support the new fill required for the proposed shared-use path with a relatively flat slope between the edge of trail and the top of wall.
 The anticipated maximum exposed height of the wall is 6.5 feet with an average exposed height of approximately 4.5 feet.
 The proposed wall is 215 feet in length.
 Stantec is proposing a modular block wall for this location, based on the exposed height, the fill condition, and the expected load on the wall.
-Fill will be constructed behind the wall to support the proposed trail.
+Fill will be constructed behind the wall to support the proposed shared-use path.
 No vehicular loads are anticipated to be applied to the wall.
 Modular block walls are an economical and attractive solution for walls under these conditions.
 Portions of the wall may require tie-backs where the wall height exceeds 5 feet.

 Wall 971B

-This wall is proposed to support the new fill required for the proposed trail with a 3:1 slope between the edge of trail and the top of wall.
+A retaining wall will be required along Alternative 1 between Mariemont Crescent and US 50 to support the proposed shared-use path on the existing slope.
+This wall is proposed to support the new fill required for the proposed shared-use path with a 3:1 slope between the edge of trail and the top of wall.
 The anticipated maximum exposed height of the wall is 11 feet with an average exposed height of approximately 6.9 feet.
 The proposed wall is 125 feet in length and will be constructed on an existing slope for portions of the wall and on level ground behind an existing wall for other portions.
 It appears the proposed wall is a sufficient distance behind the existing wall to avoid creating additional loading on the wall.
 Fill will be placed behind the wall to support the proposed trail.
 No vehicular loads are anticipated to be applied to the wall.
 Stantec is proposing a cast-in-place cantilever wall for this location to support the high fill and 3:1 slope behind the wall.
 The foundation type will be determined by a geotechnical investigation.

 Wall 972B